yannforget/spell-website/content/news/postdoc-paleblu.md

 title: "New 2-years PostDoc announcement in disease spread modelling"
 ---

-### A 2-year post-doc position is now opened with us to work on spatial epidemics and phylogeographic models applied to Bluetongue.
+### A 2-year post-doc position is opened to work on spatial epidemics and phylogeographic models applied to Bluetongue.

 ### Description
 Several factors can contribute to the spread of animal diseases their relative effect can be difficult to disentangle.
 In this project,